 Your test results may be different depending on the lab used.
 They may not mean you

 have a problem.
 Ask your healthcare provider what your test results mean for you.

 Results are given in milliosmoles per kilogram (mOsm/kg).
 Normal results are:

-If your levels are higher than normal, it may mean you have one of these conditions:
+If your levels are higher than normal, it may mean you have 1 of these conditions:

 A level that's beyond normal range may also be caused by blood loss.
 This may be due